opensource4you/astraea/README.md

 1. --bootstrap.servers: the server to connect to
 2. --consumers: the number of consumers (threads).
 Default: 1
 3. --producers: the number of producers (threads).
 Default: 1
-4. --valueSize: the size of record value.
+4. --value.size: the size of record value.
 Default: 100 bytes
 5. --duration: the duration to run this benchmark.
 Default: 5 seconds
-6. --flushDuration: the duration to flush producer records.
+6. --flush.duration: the duration to flush producer records.
 Default: 2 seconds
 7. --topics: the topics to write/read data

 ---